 Physical Therapy: The physical therapist (PT) works with you primarily on exercises and walking.
 He or she will begin to work with you on the day of your surgery.
 Your PT will teach you necessary precautions to allow proper healing and functioning of your new joint.
 They will get you up and walking with a walker, cane or crutches after your surgery, and work with you 1-2 times a day in the hospital.
-Your PT will also teach you exercises, transfer techniques (for getting in and out of bed), and safe stair climbing.
+You will not be able to get out of bed after the surgery without a PT until it is determined you are safe enough to get up with the nursing staff.
+You will be taught exercises, transfer techniques (for getting in and out of bed), walking with a walker or crutches, and safe stair climbing.

 The PT will instruct you on how much weight you can put on your leg when you get up.
 The majority of patients can be full weight bearing right away after surgery.
 Your weight bearing status is determined by your surgeon during the time of surgery and is to remain in place for 6 weeks.